ranvis/php-ext-cbor/README.md

 #### PHP `Traversable`s

-Classes that implement `Traversable` interface are encoded to `map`.
+Instance of a class that implements `Traversable` is encoded to `map`.

 If the class does not implement `Countable` interface, it is encoded to an indefinite-length `map`.